mattius83/mps_java_features_talk/documentation/stream.md

 # Java Streams (Java 8)

+A Stream in Java can be defined as a sequence of elements from a source.
+The source of elements here refers to a Collection or Array that provides data to the Stream.
+Java streams are designed in such a way that most of the stream operations (called intermediate operations) return a Stream.
+Terminal operations conclude the Stream.

+intermediate operation
+: operates on each element of the Stream and returns a Stream

+terminal operation
+: concludes the stream and returns an answer where an answer may be a primitive value, a concrete type, or a void.  terminal operations always conclude the stream and are the last operation in the Stream data pipeline

 ## Some common methods for creating a stream
 - from Array
 - from Collection
 - stream builder
+- stream generate
+- stream iterate

 ### From a collection
 ```java